logzio/logzio-helm/charts/cloudwatch-fetcher/README.md

 ## Presistent volume

-By default, this Helm Chart enables the creation of a Persistent Volume (PV) and a Persisten Volume Claim (PVC).
-With these resources, the Fetcher saves a position file that allows saving the last time the fetcher extracted logs from Cloudwatch.
-This is neccessary to prevent data lose in case the pod has stopped.
-If you choose to disable those resources, or if your cluster does not allow the creation of these resource - some data may be lost in case that the pod will stop.
+By default, this Helm Chart creates a Persistent Volume (PV) and a Persistent Volume Claim (PVC).
+These resources enable the Fetcher to save a position file, which records the last time the fetcher extracted logs from Cloudwatch.
+This is essential to prevent data loss in case the pod stops.
+If you choose to disable these resources or if your cluster does not allow their creation, some data may be lost if the pod stops.

 ## Uninstalling the Chart